Posted by Jeffrey Chipson on Feb 12th 2023

 How Often to Drink Maté Tea

-Moderate Consumption: It is generally recommended to limit Maté tea consumption to two to three cups per day, as excessive consumption may lead to side effects such as anxiety, restlessness, and insomnia.
+Moderate Consumption: As a rule of thumb, it's wise to restrict Maté tea intake to a moderate two to three cups daily, since excessive consumption might trigger side effects like anxiety, restlessness, and sleeplessness.

-Caffeine Tolerance: Some people may be more sensitive to caffeine and should limit their Maté tea consumption to one cup per day or less.
+Caffeine Sensitivity: Individuals with heightened sensitivity to caffeine should curb their Maté tea consumption to one cup or less per day.

-Pregnancy and Nursing: Pregnant and nursing women are advised to limit their Maté tea consumption as it contains caffeine which can cross the placenta and affect the developing fetus.
+Pregnancy & Nursing: Expectant and breastfeeding mothers should exercise caution with Maté tea consumption, as caffeine can cross the placenta and impact the developing fetus.

-Medical Conditions: If you have a medical condition, such as high blood pressure, heart disease, or liver problems, it is advisable to consult with a healthcare professional before consuming Maté tea.
+Medical Conditions: Those with medical concerns, such as elevated blood pressure, heart ailments, or liver issues, should seek a healthcare professional's guidance before imbibing Maté tea.

 Maté Tea Recipes